 MATH 227 - ELEMENTARY APPLIED STATISTICS

 An introduction to statistics, including probability, binomial distributions, normal distributions, sampling theory, testing hypotheses, chi-square tests, and linear regression.
 Hours credit: 3.
 Not open to students who have satisfactorily completed Mathematics 343.
-A student may receive credit for only one of these courses: MATH 227, POL 231, or PSYC 227.
+A student may receive credit for two of these courses: MATH 227, POL 231, PSYC 227 or SOC 396.
 Offered second semester.

 MATH 229 - ADVANCED MATHEMATICAL PROBLEM SOLVING